North Star Books - my guiding lights for work and life.

 Miranda Hart was house and bedbound for 10 years due to the effects of undiagnosed Lyme disease.
 During that time she went on an internal voyage of discovery and recovery.
 This book is her summary of everything she learned on said voyage.
 She calls these learnings ‘The Treasures’ because she found them in the dark cave of illness.

 This book is a Trojan horse of wisdom.
-Written is such a light and easily absorbed style that it may not seem as ‘serious’ as the other titles on this list on first glance.
+Written is such a light and easily absorbed style that it may not seem as ‘serious’ as the other titles on this list at first glance.
 But I find something new and a deeper meaning every time I return to this treasure of a book.
-Plus I now really want to be best friends with Miranda and go to hers for a crumble tasting party.
+Plus I now really want to be best friends with Miranda and go to her house for a crumble tasting party.

 Books for healing and loving your true self